1. Introduction

 aggregator (string, OPTIONAL): When present, the request targets an existing Aggregator Instance and the server MUST replace its stored access token and refresh token with a new set obtained from the Identity Provider (IdP).
 This is not a refresh-token grant; it is a full re-authentication to obtain a fresh access token and refresh token.

-registration_type, additional members are defined:-
+Depending on management_flow, additional members are defined:

-registration_type: "none"
+management_flow: "none"

 -